THC-Software/ClubService/README.md

 Members use their email address as login while Admins have a username.
 Since it's theoretically possible that a user would be member or admin of multiple tennis clubs, the login details (i.e. emails and usernames) only have to be unique within one tennis club.
 This means for a login we have to provide a username (which can be an actual username or an email) and the associated tennis club.
-In a real world the user wouldn't need to select the tennis club, as we imagined each tennis club to have it's own page, which would also allow for individual branding.
+In a real world the user wouldn't need to select the tennis club, as we imagined each tennis club to have its own page, which would also allow for individual branding.

-Once the credentials are sent to the backend, we check if it is an Admin or a Member and load the correct user form the database by using the unique combination of username and tennis club Id.
+Once the credentials are sent to the backend, we check if it is an Admin or a Member and load the correct user form the database by using the unique combination of username and tennisClubId.
 Once we loaded the correct user, we can verify the password in our login db.

-Supervisors also have a username as login, they do not belong to any club as they are used to supervise all Tennisclubs.
+Supervisors also have a username as login, they do not belong to any club as they are used to supervise all Tennis clubs.
-Therefore, if no TennisclubId is provided when logging in, we assume the user to be a Supervisor.
+Therefore, if no TennisClubId is provided when logging in, we assume the user to be a Supervisor.

 ## Domain Driven Design